-Academic Readiness - evidenced by a command of the English language demonstrated in the admission essay, by the possession of a bachelor's degree, with an overall grade point average (GPA) of at least 2.7 on a 4.0 scale, and by an acceptable score on the Graduate Record Exam (GRE).
+Academic Readiness - evidenced by a command of the English language demonstrated in the admission essay, by the possession of a bachelor's degree, with an overall grade point average (GPA) of at least 2.7 on a 4.0 scale.
 In the case where the applicant's primary language is not English, the Test of English as a Foreign Language (TOEFL) will be used to test English proficiency.